Data is changing the way the world works — especially big data.

 Keeping Big Data Ethical

-Big data can get a bad rep, but it can and should be handled ethically and impactfully.
-The key fundamentals here are privacy, transparency, and security.
-These are already important for any business to implement to meet data protection regulations such as the GDPR.
+Big data has received a bad rep due to privacy concerns widely associated with Meta (formerly Facebook), but it can and should be handled ethically and effectively.
+The key fundamentals of big data are privacy, transparency, and security.
+These are already important for any business to implement in order to meet data protection regulations such as the GDPR.

 Key Principles for Big Data Ethics

-Data should be stored securely with efforts made to maintain physical and logical integrity.
+- Data should be stored securely with efforts made to maintain physical and digital integrity.

 Don't forget about the human side of data.

 The more data you have, the more complexity there is.
 This means noise and false correlation.
-While algorithms can help you correct this, common sense and gut instinct can still go a long way.
+While algorithms can help you correct these issues, common sense and gut instinct can still go a long way.

 How to Analyze Big Data